Choose your approach

 Analyze data in Workflows

-Full walkthrough of Data Analysis Mode in Workflows.
+Full walkthrough of using Code Execution & File Creation in Workflows.

 Building a Workflow